shieldsbetter/pelton/README.md

             }
         ],

-        # A pod label selector used to determine which logs to follow.
-See:
+        # A pod label selector used to identify the project's pods.
+See
         # https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/
         podSelector: 'app=my-app'
     }